Congratulations! You have a dog and the foresight to plan for its survival during an emergency.

 Dog Clothes and Paws Protection

 What you do need to consider is paw protection.
-When thru-hiking with a dog, one of the biggest issues is paw injuries.

 Dog booties help protect your dog’s paws on rough terrain.
-If an injury does occur (such as a broken claw or cut), the bootie helps protect the paw.
+If an injury does occur (such as a broken claw or cut), the bootie helps protect the foot.
 This means you can keep walking instead of waiting for the injury to heal.

 Not all dogs like walking in booties (which is why you should start training your dog to wear them now).